Richard Misrach

 pigment print, 20 x 24 inches (sheet & mount) [50.8 x 61 cm], edition of 50

-A recent chapter of the series, Border Cantos, made in collaboration with the experimental composer Guillermo Galindo, explored the unseen realities of the US-Mexico borderlands.
+Begun in 1979, Desert Cantos explores the southwest American landscape through separate but related bodies of work.
+Early sections focus on elemental forces, including The Flood, focused on the Salton Sea, and The Fires, chronicling the burning desert.
+Other chapters such as Clouds (Non-Equivalents) and Heavenly Bodies explore the desert’s natural and man-made phenomena in more abstract ways, turning toward the emotional resonance of the natural world.
+Border Cantos, made in collaboration with the experimental composer Guillermo Galindo, explores the unseen realities of the U.S.-Mexico borderlands.
 In subsequent chapters, Premonitions and The Writing on the Wall, Misrach documents graffiti on abandoned buildings throughout the Southwest and Southern California, finding an angry and ominous response to the highly charged political climate before and after the 2016 election.
 Both series premiered at Fraenkel Gallery in 2017.
+To date, the series includes 41 chapters.

 “Everything must end,” Salton Sea Beach, California, 2017